Common Causes of TBI

 and / or additional injuries.
 Recognizing and responding to symptoms of

-and permanent damage.
-Proper safety equipment, including helmets, can
+damage.
+Proper safety equipment, including helmets, can also reduce the

 Violence is a common cause of preventable brain injury.
 Shaken baby syndrome,